The Elland Academy is an inclusive Alternative Provision Free School which accommodates all kinds of special educational

 There is an expectation at the Academy that all Teachers plan and deliver highly differentiated lessons to ensure access for all students.
 This is monitored through a rigorous QA process.
 The SEND department also provides targeted training to ensure strategies are in place for all needs in the Academy.
 All staff have access to student’s profiles which give specific strategies to use.
 The students are rigorously assessed using various tests to ensure they are accessing an appropriate curriculum.

 A curriculum is offered to students with various learning needs that find the standard curriculum difficult to access.
 This may include access to therapeutic sessions (including Thrive, access to our drama therapist or on-site animal therapy) within our wellbeing zone and academic interventions delivered by our HLTA team.

 This is designed to meet the needs of students who are not making adequate progress in Maths.
 The SEND team works with the the Maths department, along with analysis of data from assessments to identify students who require this support.
 Numicon is currently being delivered by the lead teacher of Maths.
 The teams work together to ensure Numicon becomes embedded within lessons and within the Maths schemes of work.

 These interventions are designed to meet the needs of students who are not making adequate progress in English.
 The SEND team works with the English departmenr, along with analysis of data from assessments to identify students who require this support.
 Students with concerning baseline data are further assessed by the SEND team to ensure need is accurately targeted.

-Literacy Interventions include Skills Teach, Precision Teaching, Active Literacy, Lifeboats and Reading Comprehension skills.
+Literacy Interventions include Accelerated Reader, Skills Teach, Precision Teaching, Active Literacy, Lifeboats and Reading Comprehension skills.